maxlapshin/graphic/README.md

 Returned `Obj` is in minimal data format -- `[{Name, [{Time, Value}]}]`

+Here is some example of live updating graph.
+It is seeded with some fake history data and then updated in realtime with random values.

     body() ->
       #panel{style="width:400px;",
         body = #graphic{data = {mfa, ?MODULE, random_data, [1000]}}}.